 Sticky rice cooked with pandan leaves.
 Coconut ice cream is added to the top with roasted coconut chips.
 It’s a delicious combination of flavors, aromas, textures, and colors!

 Bonus!
 Cà phê trứng

 Cà phê trứng means coffee with egg, famous in Hanoi, home of the original recipe which is internationally known as egg coffee.
-The recipe for this coffee takes robusta type coffee beans, egg yolks, condensed milk and other ingredients that may vary.
+The recipe for the egg coffee takes robusta-type coffee beans, egg yolks, condensed milk, and other ingredients that may vary.